PapaZola510/Port-Scanner-Python/README.md

 Checks common ports on a targetted host, python based code

-basic network monitoring/reconnaissance
+Basic network monitoring/reconnaissance
-script attempts to connect to the ports and reports back what ports open
+Script attempts to connect to the ports and reports back what ports open

 ## Features:
 - Scans the common used ports